CarolinaFellinghauer/UNIZH_HS2020_Rasch/README.md

 Recommended litterature, Power point presentation shown and HTML Workbooks used in the course are also found here - as well as in the OLAT.

 Course participants are invited to submit there homework via Github or OLAT.

+Just adding a change...